Knuckle ball (cricket)

 In the sport of cricket, a knuckle ball (or knuckleball) is a type of delivery employed by a fast bowler, and a type of slower ball.
 As similar to a slower ball, the bowler's intention is to deceive the batter into playing too early so that they either miss the ball completely or hit it high up in the air to offer an easy catch.

-The ball is bowled by the bowler positioning the ball on the knuckles of their index and middle finger, instead of in the fingers themselves.
+The ball is bowled by the bowler positioning the ball underneath the knuckles of their index and middle finger, instead of in the fingers themselves.
 The delivery deceives the batsman as from a batter's perspective, the ball appears to be a stock delivery.
 However, when it is released it is slower than expected.

 The delivery was adopted from baseball’s knuckleball.
 The physics of the operation are largely the same.
 However, the seam on a cricket ball is equatorial, and thus the extent of erratic movement is reduced due to the symmetry (at least in the conventional release position where the planes of the ball's trajectory and the seam are nearly co-planar).